 Laddering strategy versus one policy

 As we get older we often find that our income increases.
-Our lifestyle and what’s necessary to maintain our lifestyle also increases as well.
+Our lifestyle requires more financial capability to maintain, too.
 And in turn our need for life insurance increases that much more.

-I’ve worked in the insurance business since 2011 and time and again have seen that more often than not people need more coverage than they think they need, so approach this option with caution.
+I’ve worked in the insurance business since 2011.
+Time and again I see people need more coverage than they think they originally needed, so approach the laddering option with caution.

 Too old for 20 year Term Insurance?